Fish Report 7/22/17

-The runoff has begun and the creek is getting that much needed flush that we have been hoping for!
-The flows are at around 110 CFS today which has the water a little high but fairly clear.
-We are seeing some very big fish this spring and as usual for this time of year, they are mostly in the deeper holes and buckets.
+The run off is beginning to slow down and the creek is running quite clear.
+It has dropped to around 160 and we are starting to see some fish working the surface.
+Most of the feeding is still down below but it won't be long before we are fishing on top again.
+We are seeing some very big fish this season!
 Folks have been very surprised at how big many of the fish are!
 We are not seeing a ton of the fish that were planted last fall.
-The biologists think that they swam up stream over the winter and will be redistributed with the runoff.
+The biologists think that they swam up stream over the winter and will be redistributed with the run off.

-The snow is gone on the ranch however, there will be some water in the meadows, so bring waders or knee high rubber boots this spring.
+With the high water there will be some water in the meadows, so bring waders or knee high rubber boots.
+You will want to bring mosquito spray as the standing water brings these bugs.
 I recommend bringing ALL of your flies as the rules will change depending on the current conditions.
 I would bring some split shot, bead head flies and be ready to get down into the deep runs hunting those big boys.
-There will be very little surface action until the water levels stabilize and begin to clear.
+There will be little surface action until the water levels stabilize and begin to clear.
 When that happens, I think that the creek will fish REALLY well.

 As always, the Fly Shop is well stocked with all of the best flies, leaders, tippet, gink, powder shake, and most anything else you will need to make the best of you day on the water.
 We also carry Tee shirts, Simms fishing shirts and hats, sun gloves, buffs and nets.
 For those of you who are new to spring creek fishing or might just want a “tune up”, we have the best guides in California to make it all happen.